Your Printer Buying Guide

 Will it just be plain text documents, with the odd chart and some basic graphics?
-Or will you need a printer that can also produce high-quality photographic prints for either your business or your kids’ projects?
-In either of these scenarios a basic inkjet printer should be more than capable of meeting your printing needs.
+Or do you want a printer that can also produce high-quality photographic prints for either your business or your kids’ projects?
+In either of these scenarios, a basic inkjet printer should be more than capable of meeting your printing needs.

-Or, will you need to print out hundreds of documents on a weekly or monthly basis, including handouts and presentations?
-If that’s the case then a laser printer is a far better choice because they’re designed for that type of work.
+Or, will you have to print out hundreds of documents on a weekly or monthly basis, including handouts and presentations?
+If that’s the case then a laser is a far better choice because they’re designed for that type of work.

 If you need to print in color then an inkjet printer makes sense.

-If you only need to print lots of plain text documents then a laser printer makes more sense.
+But if your business only requires lots of plain text document printing then a laser printer makes more sense.

-The only real way to get an accurate answer to this question is to look at the cost of inkjet cartridges vs. toner cartridges, and working out how many pages you’ll get from each one.
+The only real way to get an accurate answer to this question is to look at the cost of inkjet cartridges vs. toner cartridges and work out how many pages you’ll get from each one.

 Inkjet printers pretty much always have a higher cost-per-page, but they’re the more economical printer for a home office if you’re only printing a handful of documents each week, or maybe even every month.